aws-solutions/virtual-waiting-room-on-aws/docs/install-guide.md

 ## Configure the Open ID Adapter

-Install the Open ID adapter stack using the template named aws-virtual-waiting-room-openid.template The Open ID stack will request parameters from the core API stack
+Install the Open ID adapter stack using the template named virtual-waiting-room-on-aws-openid.template The Open ID stack will request parameters from the core API stack

 This sample uses the following AWS resources: